-In accordance with the Pensions Act 2004, one third of the Trustees are nominated by the members under the rules notified to the members of the Scheme, to serve an initial period of five years.
+Two thirds of the Scheme Trustees are Company Nominated however in accordance with the Pensions Act 2004, one third of the Trustees are nominated by the members under the rules notified to the members of the Scheme, to serve for an initial period of five years.
 Nominations from Scheme members are invited and the incumbents may also put themselves forward for an additional five year term.
 Members are asked to vote to elect the Member Nominated Trustees for the next five year term.
 In the event that there is only one nomination, the person nominated will automatically be appointed as a Trustee.
-A Member Nominated Trustee may be removed before the end of the five year term but only by agreement of all the remaining Trustees.